DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

 ### 2.2 Code

-- Create GitHub repository for the project.
+- Implement the code requirements in your GitHub repository fork for the project (done in phase 1).
-- Implement the code requirements.

 **Requirements:**

+- As an initial version of HiveBox app, use the [Semantic Versioning](https://semver.org/) `v0.0.1`.
-- Create a function that print current app version.
-It should print the version then exit the application.
+- Create a function that prints current app version.
+It just needs to print the version then exit.
-- Use [Semantic Versioning](https://semver.org/) for the app version starting with `v0.0.1`.

 ### 2.3 Containers